Paper bats, plastic spiders & mini white and orange pumpkins against dorm wall

 How to Throw an Awesome Halloween Party on a College Budget

-College students don't need to spend a ton of money to throw a spooktacular Halloween party, and these budget-friendly ideas are proof!
+College students don't need to spend a ton of money to throw a spooktacular Halloween party, and these budget-friendly ideas are the ultimate proof!

-Midterms are over and finals are a speck on the horizon (for now at least).
+Midterms are over and finals are a speck on the horizon (at least for now).
 You just want to kick back with your friends and r-e-l-a-x for once this semester.
 The good news: Halloween is just around the corner.
 That means it’s pumpkin season, apple season, and definitely party season.
 If you want to get in the Halloween spirit with a party but cash is tight, or you’d just rather not spend too much for one night, here are some budget-savvy tips to throw the ultimate scream-worthy Halloween party your friends will talk about for decades—or at least until the end of the semester.

 Creepy cobwebs